-Emergency towing-off pennant or commonly known as “fire wire” is a long wire deployed on the side of a tanker ship.
-One end is firmly secured on the bitts while its eye on the other end is hanging one to two meters above the water line.
+Its one end is firmly secured on the bitts while its eye on the other end is hanging one to two meters above the water line.

-Ships use fire wires specifically during an emergency.
-In an event that the terminal or the ship itself catches fire, tugboats use these wires to pull the ship away thus minimizing the extent of the damage.
+In the event that the terminal or the ship itself catches fire, tugboats use these wires to pull the ship away thus minimizing the extent of the damage.

 Before we tackle that, let us discuss the correct way of deploying emergency towing-off pennants.